 Making good decisions is no small feat, especially for little ones who tend to fall more on the impulsive side (every kid).
 It’s up to us parents to guide our kids in the decision-making process.
 To help you out, we’ve gathered practical tips for letting go at the right time, and small ways you can help them become confident, independent kids.
 Read on to see them all.

 1. Let your child be the boss for one hour a day.

 This works exceptionally well with younger children who are given very few choices in their daily lives.
-Allowing your kid to take charge of a limited amount of time per day and within your safety parameters, encourages him to feel empowered.
-According to La Petite Academy, “It is important for us to respect children’s “no” wishes some of the time so that they have a healthy experience of their own power.
-Later on, children who have had earlier experiences of themselves as people whose choices are respected will be the ones who are able to say “no” when a peer encourages them to do something they may not want to do.”
+Allowing your kid to take charge of a limited amount of time per day and within your safety parameters encourages him to feel empowered.
+According to La Petite Academy, “We need to respect children’s "no" wishes some of the time so that they have a healthy experience of their own power.
+Later on, children who have had earlier experiences of themselves as people whose choices are respected will be the ones who can say “no” when a peer encourages them to do something they may not want to do.”

 2. Give kids the power to learn healthier screen time habits.

 There isn’t a parent in America who doesn’t struggle, moan or groan about their kid’s internet usage.
 Consider implementing a parental control app like unGlue.
 It works on every device, whether your kid is home or away.
 The Home Monitor keeps track of everyone's internet activity, sets Internet Schedules, which allow limited access to entertainment (kids can still use the tech if they need it for homework) at certain times and routinely blocks adult content, as the unGlue regularly updates its list of red-flag sites.
 There's even a unique Steps 4 Time™ feature, which allows kids to trade steps taken for screentime.

 3. Role play to help children find their voice and prepare them to make decisions on their own.